You can also see this list with photos on Pinterest.

 74. "Hank's Night in the Sun," The Larry Sanders Show (1994)

-I like this episode as a stand-alone comic short story, and I wish the series had continued in this direction, as a kind of anthology series about real or imagined wartime exploits — kind of like the westerns Death Valley Days and Gunsmoke,
+I like this episode as a stand-alone comic short story, and I wish the series had continued in this direction, as a kind of anthology series about real or imagined wartime exploits — kind of like the westerns Death Valley Days and Gunsmoke.
+Also mentioned: Blackadder and Scrubs.

 72. "That's My Boy??"
 The Dick Van Dyke Show (1963)